delendum-xyz/delendum.xyz/_posts/2022-09-04-formal-verification-zk-constraint-systems.md

         * A public input is a pair (x, h) where x is some data and h is a hash
         * A public input (x, h) expresses the statement that h is the hash of x
         * The circuit is (or should be) satisfiable exactly when h is the hash of x
-* The goal of circuit verification is to prove that the circuit denotes the intended relation
+* The goal of circuit verification is to prove that the circuit denotes the intended relation.
 * The goal of general purpose proving system verification is to prove that it has the intended properties with respect to the denotational semantics of circuits:
     2. Soundness means that if the verifier accepts a proof, then with high probability, the public input used to generate the proof (i.e., the statement being proven) is in the set denoted by the circuit (i.e., the statement is true)
     3. Completeness means that if a public input (i.e., a statement) is in the set denoted by the circuit (i.e., the statement is true), then the proving algorithm successfully outputs a proof which the verifier accepts